lab-in-sensor-systems/environmental-sensor/README.md

 # ESP32 Integrated Sensor Node

-This repository contains the main firmware for an ESP32-based integrated sensor node.[web:1]
+This repository contains the main firmware for an ESP32-based integrated sensor node.

 ## Overview

 The main sketch is **`Full_integratedCode.ino`**.
-It coordinates all system functions, including:[web:1]
+It coordinates all system functions, including:

 - Reading data from the on-board environmental sensor
 - Driving the OLED display for real-time data
 - Logging data to an SD card
 - Acting as an ESP32 client to receive data from independent PPG and accelerometer nodes
 - Streaming all collected data to a web server (SSE)
-- Storing measurements in a local SQLite database [web:1][web:3]
+- Storing measurements in a local SQLite database

 ## Environmental tests data